Accessing and downloading documents

 - Open the PDF document from this website

 - Open the 'View' menu (look at the top toolbar)

 - Select 'Activate read out loud'.

-Document links indicated by .doc should open using the word processing software you have on your computer.
+Document links indicated by .doc or .docx should open using the word processing software you have on your computer (like Microsoft Word).